 What Kind of Paper Should You Use to Make German Stars?

-Despite looking complicated, the ornaments are made from 4 strips of paper and a few simple repeated folds.
+Despite looking complicated, the ornaments are made from 4 strips of paper and some easy repeated folds.
 You can use scrapbook paper like I did, or another double-sided paper, since you can see both sides after folding.
 I prefer thinner paper because it’s easier to maneuver and makes nice sharp points.
 If you don’t have paper on hand, you can get pre-cut paper strips and save yourself some time cutting.

 If you’re going to cut your own paper, the strips will need to be at least a 1:24 ratio.
 They can be longer (will give you extra “tails” to work with), but not shorter or you won’t have enough paper to finish.
 To keep you from having to do the math, here’s a handy dandy chart to make it easy.